Hunt3r0x/eyer/README.md

 - `-f`: The path to the file(s) to monitor
 - `-i`: The interval (in seconds) between checks for modifications (default: 5)
 - `-n`: The ID of the [notify](https://github.com/projectdiscovery/notify) tool service to use
 - `-up`: Specify the action to send the file when a file is updated
 - `-filename`: Specify the name of the file

 ## Usage

 To use the script, simply provide the path to the file(s) to monitor using the `-f` flag, and the ID of the [notify](https://github.com/projectdiscovery/notify) service to use using the `-n` flag.
-You can also optionally specify the interval between checks for modifications using the `-i` flag, the action to perform when a file is updated using the `-up` flag, and the name of the file using the `-filename` flag.
+You can also optionally specify the interval between checks for modifications using the `-i` flag, the action to perform when a file is updated using the `-up` flag `-up ok`, and the name of the file using the `-filename` flag.

 #### To monitor one file